Mebin-Shiji/ABX-Client/README.md

 ## OverView

-This is a project for Zicuro Technologies.
-I didn't have much time so I didn't optimize the TCP connection, exception handling best practices that much.

 To run this console app you need to install .NET 9.
 .NET 8 is also supported but you'll need to change the target framework version in ABX-Client.csproj file to net8.0.
-If you have any trouble with it, feel free to contact me.

 ## Steps to run the application